skypjack/entt/docs/entity.md

 In this case, the view will return all the entities that have both components `position` and `velocity` but don't have component `renderable`.<br/>
-Exclusive filters (ie the entities that have either `position` or `velocity`) aren't supported for performance reasons.
+Exclusive filters (ie the entities that have either `position` or `velocity`) aren't directly supported for performance reasons.
 Similarly, a filter cannot be applied to a persistent view with an empty template parameters list.

 There is no need to store views around for they are extremely cheap to construct, even though they can be copied without problems and reused freely.
 In